-I found this is my file where I keep all my ripped out pages from magazines so not really sure where it was from.
 You need to make this with enough time for the pannacotta to set so ideally the night before.
 Apologies for the rubbish photo this time but by the time it came round to eating this I’d had a few glasses of wine and just wanted to get stuck in!

 2.5 leaves of gelatine

 300ml Double cream

 80g Demerera sugar

 1 tsp Vanilla extract

 100ml Black Coffee

 Soak the gelatine leaves in cold water until soft.
 Mix the coffee, milk and cream together and pour half of the mixture into a pan.
 Heat on a low temperature and stir in the sugar until it is dissolved.
 Take off the heat and then squeeze out any excess water from the gelatine leaves and put them into the pan and stir until dissolved.